ryanba08/grocery_Sales_data/README.md

 # Grocery Store Sales Data

-This project shows cleaning data, processing visuals, and predictive models!
+This repository shows cleaning data, processing visuals, and predictive models for a chain of cgrocery stores.
 <br/>

 <br/>